 Students have free access to computers and the internet.
 The entire campus is also plugged into a wireless network so students can access online resources anywhere on campus.

 Students can photocopy library materials or print out assignments at the professional printing centre managed by Xpress Print.

 The Raffles brand is born and bred in Singapore, a city of possibilities known for being a beautiful garden city.
-From a small, humble fishing village, Singapore has transformed into a vibrant city of modern skyscrapers and cosmopolitan living of superlative standards.
-Similarly, Raffles has blossomed into a global concern promising a life of learning that few others can match.
+From a small, humble fishing village, Singapore has transformed into a vibrant city of modern skyscrapers and cosmopolitan living.
+Similarly, Raffles has blossomed into a global concern, promising a life of learning that few others can match.

-Despite being a small country, one of the smallest in the world, Singapore’s commitment to free trade and her well-educated, highly efficient workforce have made the country a force in the world economy.
-Her strategic location in this part of Southeast Asia has enabled her sea port to become one of the busiest along major shipping routes.
+Despite being one of the smallest countries in the world, Singapore’s commitment to free trade and her well-educated, highly efficient workforce has made the country become a powerful force in the world economy.
+An exciting city with excellent technological infrastructure and efficient workforce, Singapore is one of the top choice destinations for a well-rounded education.

 Below are some guidelines for the various types of accommodation available to international students.
 The prices quoted serve as a rough guide to the cost of living in Singapore.
 Actual living expenses are subject to the individual student’s expectations of living standards and personal lifestyle.

 All international students are encouraged to stay in the students’ hostel when they first arrive in Singapore.
 The students’ hostel is conveniently close to the School and the rental rates are reasonable.